dsa-ou/m269-installer/docs/README.md

 ## Using the software

-On Windows, there are two ways of using the M269 notebooks, either from a terminal or by double clicking a desktop shortcut.
-On Linux and macOS, use a terminal.

-### 3.1 Desktop shortcut (Windows only)

-The installation process creates a shortcut on your desktop named `M269-start`.
+On **Windows**, the installation creates a desktop shortcut named `M269-start`.
-If you double click this shortcut, a PowerShell window opens where Jupyter writes its log messages, then your browser opens the Jupyter dashboard, listing the contents of your M269 folder.
+When you double click this shortcut, a PowerShell window opens where Jupyter writes its log messages.
+Then your browser opens the Jupyter dashboard, listing the contents of your M269 folder.
 If there’s a message about migrating to Notebook 7, click "don’t show anymore".
 You can now continue reading Section 1.3 of the book to learn how to use Jupyter.

+On **Linux** and **macOS**, you must [use the software from the terminal](use.md).
+This option is also available to Windows users who prefer the command line.

+### Notes for tutors

-**Note for tutors:** You can create additional shortcuts, each opening Jupyter in a different start folder, e.g. the eTMA marking folder, by following these instructions:
+You can create additional shortcuts, each opening Jupyter in a different start folder, e.g. the eTMA marking folder, by following these instructions:

 1. Right click on the desktop.
 Select 'new shortcut'.
 Type `powershell`.